tosdr/paperwork/finances/finance-2020-q4.md

     * account at SendGrid 3*14.95 USD = 38.07 EUR
     * paypal fees 1*1.99

+## compensation Madeline: 1 * 20
+  * 09/11/2020 - 1 hour to fix API and add functionality

 ## compensation (your name): ...
   * ...